Licchavi Lyceum

 Answer: (A) Bodoland Territorial Region

-Explanation: The first pig schools in India are being set up in the Bodoland Territorial Region with support from Denmark to improve knowledge and biosecurity in pig farming, which is vital for livelihoods in that area.
+The first pig schools in India are being established in the Bodoland Territorial Region in collaboration with Denmark, aiming to improve technical expertise, biosecurity, and sustainable pig farming practices in the region.

 33. Match the following Prime Ministers (List-I) with the biographies/autobiographies on them (List-II):